- Program Types

 On-the-job skills share by example – the very foundation of our programmes – means that volunteers working in “childcare projects” will indeed be engaging with children.
 We are duty-bound to protect those children and the volunteers who seek to “make a difference”.
-This is hugely challenging work and we are by no means perfect – we question the ethics of our childcare projects daily – and without the support of our local partners who are in and off their communities we would make many more mistakes.
+This is hugely challenging work and we are by no means perfect – we question the ethics of our childcare projects daily – and without the support of our local partners who are in and of their communities, we would make many more mistakes.

 So there are no opportunities on a people and places programme to “work with children”.

 Fortuitously, our Michael Horton founder of ConCert Cambodia (and by the way one of our local partners who guide us in this work!) had also contributed a piece – he wrote pretty strongly about “orphanage tourism”.
-(He also spoke at WTM this year on the subject ) He went as far as to suggest that some tourism trips contribute to trafficing!
+(He also spoke at WTM this year on the subject ) He went as far as to suggest that some tourism trips contribute to trafficking!

 Here are some excerpts:

-“Unfortunately, whilst the tourism industry is generally doing well in meeting the demands of its customers by providing activities that are very rewarding, indeed in many cases, life changing; it is doing less well in ensuring that those activities are meeting the real needs of the people they are purporting to help.
-This is hardly surprising as the industry’s primary expertise is tourism; it is still poorly equipped to truly understand the issues and the projects that is becoming involved with, which are extremely complex, often harrowing, and invariably rife with difficulties.
+“Unfortunately, whilst the tourism industry is generally doing well in meeting the demands of its customers by providing activities that are very rewarding, indeed in many cases, life-changing; it is doing less well in ensuring that those activities are meeting the real needs of the people they are purporting to help.
+This is hardly surprising as the industry’s primary expertise is tourism; it is still poorly equipped to truly understand the issues and the projects that are becoming involved with, which are extremely complex, often harrowing, and invariably rife with difficulties.

-Nowhere is this more true than in projects involving children.
+Nowhere is this truer than in projects involving children.
 Emotions run high when visitors are faced with children living in difficult conditions and many people, both independent travellers, and those on organised tours, are willing to give their support in some way.
 In Siem Reap, this phenomenon has become an industry, and one in which the very people visitors are trying to help, tragically often end up worse off because of those interventions.

 Through supporting the rising number of private residential care centres, many of which refer to themselves as orphanages, in popular tourist destinations such as Siem Reap, well-meaning visitors are unwittingly promoting and perpetuating the needless break up of poor families in the misguided belief that they are helping.
-At the same time, this practice is diverting funds and attention away from more appropriate, and cost effective, community support based solutions.
+At the same time, this practice is diverting funds and attention away from more appropriate, and cost-effective, community support based solutions.
 Extremely vulnerable children are removed from their families and communities, sometimes being moved to different provinces, thereby losing their natural first line of defence.
 If these children are used to make money for orphanage owners, their movement is quite simply internal human trafficking.”

-His excellent article closes with "ConCERT firmly believes that tourism has the potential to bring real benefits to its local communities, but that to do this successfully, the community’s needs have to be understood as a first step.
-Visitor activities then have to be designed and managed so that they bring real benefits to the most needy and not just provide a satisfying experience for the paying guest.
-It is extremely distressing for those active on the ground and aware of the massive needs to see people’s time, money, and good intentions often making the situation worse".
+His excellent article closes with “ConCERT firmly believes that tourism has the potential to bring real benefits to its local communities, but that to do this successfully, the community’s needs have to be understood as a first step.
+Visitor activities then have to be designed and managed so that they bring real benefits to the neediest and not just provide a satisfying experience for the paying guest.
+It is extremely distressing for those active on the ground and aware of the massive needs to see people’s time, money, and good intentions often making the situation worse”.

 It’s time for Responsible Tourism to move into the next phase so it can truly deliver what it promises, both to the communities it purports to help, and to those of its paying customers who are led to believe they are truly “making a difference”.